SawdustSoftware/flask-chassis/doc/index.rst

-.. zephyr documentation master file, created by sphinx-quickstart on Wed May 22 18:33:30 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to zephyr's documentation!
+Welcome to Chassis's documentation!
 ==================================

-Zephyr is our new message storage service that's meant to replace the Ginormous Messages Table (GMT).
-It's a standalone flask service that can be scaled, upgraded, changed, replaced separately from the main codebase.
+Chassis is our new cat storage service.
+It's a standalone flask service.

 .. toctree::
     :maxdepth: 2

-    projectmessage
+    cat
     architecture

 Indices and tables